roadwarriorslive/Pipulate/README.rst

     !pip install pipulate

-Pipulate is an easy way to use Python to help perform online investigations we like done by SEOs and Social Media folk.
+Pipulate is an easy way to use Python to help perform online investigations we SEO and Social Media folks like doing.
 This makes those real.
 I recommend against cloning this Github repo if you're not planning on helping me expand the (extremely minimal) system.
 Once you pip install pipulate, everything else gets done in new Jupyter Notebook .ipynb files kept in arbitrary directories,